MohanadGadallah/learn-docker/documents/redis.md

 Now the list will be:

     LRANGE numbers 0 -1  # Returns 1 2 3 4 5 6 7 8 9 10

+# Working with Sets in Redis

+## SADD command

+To add an element into a set in Redis, we use the `SADD` command.

+### Syntax:

+    SADD key value

+### Example:

+In the example below, we are adding the fruits to Redis.

+    SADD fruits "apple"
+    SADD fruits "banana"
+    SADD fruits "orange"

+Now we will try to add `apple` again to the set.
+We will receive `0` as the output of the `SADD` command, which means the fruit was not added.

+    SADD fruits "apple"  # Returns 0

+## SMEMBERS command

+To see all the elements in a set, we can use the `SMEMBERS` command.

+### Syntax:

+    SMEMBERS key

+### Example:

+To retrieve all the elements in the `fruits` set:

+    SMEMBERS fruits  # Returns "apple", "banana", "orange"

+## SISMEMBER command

+To check if an element is present in a set, we can use the `SISMEMBER` command.
+If the element is present in the set, then `1` will be returned.
+Otherwise, `0` will be returned.

+### Syntax:

+    SISMEMBER key value

+### Example:

+To check if `banana` is in the `fruits` set:

+    SISMEMBER fruits "banana"  # Returns 1

+To check if `grape` is in the `fruits` set:

+    SISMEMBER fruits "grape"  # Returns 0

+## SCARD command

+The `SCARD` command is used to find the count of members present in the set.

+### Syntax:

+    SCARD key

+### Example:

+To find the number of elements in the `fruits` set:

+    SCARD fruits  # Returns 3

+## SDIFF command

+The `SDIFF` command is used to find the difference between two sets.

+### Syntax:

+    SDIFF key1 key2

+### Example:

+Suppose we have two sets, `S1` and `S2`.
+The difference, `S1 - S2`, returns all elements that are present in `S1` but not in `S2`.

+    SADD set1 "apple" "banana" "cherry"
+    SADD set2 "banana" "cherry" "date"
+    SDIFF set1 set2  # Returns "apple"